 When summer comes, many of us enjoy spending days out on the water.
-Whether you own a boat, Jet Ski, wave runner, or other watercraft, protecting your investment and the people enjoying them is critical because you never know when an accident will occur.
+Whether you own a boat, Jet Ski, or other type of watercraft, protecting investments like these and the people who use them is critical because you never know when an accident will occur.

 Although some homeowners policies provide limited coverage for small boats, they typically don’t cover more than $1,000 in property damage or liability.
 If you want to protect yourself from property damage costs and liability in the event of an accident, purchasing personal watercraft insurance is a necessity.